fchikwekwe/NameGeneratorAPI/README.md

-This API processes submitted form data from Namedly application through a Markov chain and returns results.
+This API processes submitted form data from Name-ly application through a Markov chain and returns results.